 Without going into the science, color temperature is simply a description of the color or hue of light.
 In terms that are useful to you as a photographer or videographer, the color temperature of light describes how warm or cool the light appears.
 Warm light seems yellow or orange.
 Cool light appears white or blue.

 That color temperature has a precise place on what is called the Kelvin Color Temperature Scale.
 Most colors you will deal with have values of between 1,000K and 10,000K.
-A candle flame will be around 1,500K, tungsten bulbs are about 3,200K, noon daylight is approximately 5,500K, and a clear sky has a color temperature value of 10,000K or more.
+A candle flame will be around 1,500K, tungsten bulbs are about 3,200K, noon daylight is approximately 5,500K, and an open sky has a color temperature value of 10,000K or more.

 Color temperature and camera white balance